timescale/docs/migrate/sigh.md

 import GettingHelp from "versionContent/_partials/_migrate_dual_write_backfill_getting_help.mdx";
 import MigrateFromTimescaleDB from "versionContent/_partials/_migrate_backfill_timescaledb.mdx";

-# Dual-write and backfill
+# Migrate time-series data using dual-write and backfill

-You use dual-write and backfill to migrate 100GB-10TB+ of time-series data to a Timescale Cloud service seamlessly, with only a few minutes downtime.
-Dual-write and backfill migrates data from any source database that can export your data to csv format.
-For example, from PostgresSQL or TimescaleDB to a Timescale Cloud service .
+You use dual-write and backfill to migrate 100GB-10TB+ of time-series data to a <Variable name="SERVICE"/> seamlessly, with only a few minutes downtime.
+You use Dual-write and backfill to migrate from any source database that can export your data to csv format.
+For example, from PostgresSQL or <Variable name="TIMESCALE_DB"/>.

 Best practice is to use dual-write and backfill when: